Return to sailing

-- Lake access will be confined to ‘casual sailing, casual windsurfing and casual supping’ only.
+- Lake access will be confined to ‘casual sailing, casual windsurfing and casual supping’, Club Racing, authorised events and our training courses only.

 - Please do not spend any longer on site than is necessary.
 Please give careful consideration to prevailing conditions and the condition of your equipment, when taking the decision to go afloat.